eyeccc/Binning/README.md

 # Binning
-Exploration of Visual Designs for Binned Aggregation of Multi-Class Data
+Exploration of Visual Designs for Binned Aggregation of Multi-Class Data: We survey different possible visual representation of binning and assess suitable tasks for different designs.

 # Usage
 1. Run `app.py` and goto `localhost:5000`.